Skip to content

 Rhodiola is known for its beneficial impact on both physical and mental fatigue.

-5. Asian ginseng (Panax ginseng)
+5. Asian Ginseng (Panax ginseng)

 Panax ginseng, also referred to as Asian or Korean ginseng, is an adaptogenic herb that possesses antioxidant and anti-inflammatory benefits.
 (18) Ginsenosides, a group of steroid-like saponins, have been identified as the primary active components of the herb.
 Panax ginseng exerts many therapeutic actions, such as neuroprotective, antioxidant, anti-inflammatory, antiapoptotic (prevents cell death), immunostimulant, and anticancer effects.
 (31)